User Rating: 5 / 5

 • define conic sections and their properties

-• explain and use various techniques for calculating tangents, normals pair of tangents, pole and polar of conic sections
+• explain and use various techniques for calculating tangents, normal, pair of tangents, pole and polar of conic sections

-• compute lines, plane, cone, sphere, ellipsoid and hyperboloid in three dimension
+• compute lines, plane, cone, sphere, ellipsoid and hyperboloid in three dimensions

 Course contents:

-Conic sections: Parabolas, Ellipses, Hyperbolas, Classifying conic sections by eccentricity.
-Equations of tangents, Pairs of tangents and chords of contact, Harmonic conjugates, Pole and Polar, Invariance, Reduction to standard forms of conic, Parametric treatment, Degenerate conic, Properties of conic, Matrix methods.
+Conic sections: Classifying general equation of second degree into Parabolas, Ellipses, Hyperbolas, eccentricity.
+Equation of tangent, Pairs of tangents and chords of contact, Harmonic conjugates, Pole and Polar, Parametric treatment, Degenerate conic, Properties of conic.

 Method of Teaching and Learning: A combination of lectures and tutorial discussions.